Ammachi Panapillai Amma

-Ammachi Panapillai Amma was the title held by the consort of the ruling Maharajah of Travancore as well as those of other title-holding male members of the Travancore Royal Family.
+Ammachi Panapillai Amma was a title introduced after the formation of the Travancore Kingdom.
+It was held by the consort of the ruling Maharajah of Southern Travancore, as well as those of other title-holding male members of the Travancore Royal Family.

 Its literal translation is 'consort' since as per the formerly existent matriarchal system in Travancore, the Maharajah's sister was the Maharani, and not his wife.
 Thus the wife, a non-royal, took the title of Ammachi Panapillai Amma.

 The Ammachis were mostly from families of the Nair nobility.
 The Maharajahs married these ladies through the Sambandham form of wedlock known as Pattum Parivattavum.

 Origin

 The Maharajahs of Travancore (current south Kerala) adopted the Matrilineal custom and inheritance prevalent in the land around the 14th Century AD.
 Accordingly, when a king died, his nephew (sister's son) would become the next ruler.